Karl Dargan: Pro

-Dargan made his pro debut in 2007 and is 19-1 as of November 2018.
+Dargan made his pro debut in 2007 and is 19–1 as of November 2018.
 Dargan was being trained by his uncle, Naazim Richardson.

 Personal life

-In October 2014, Dargan married American entertainer Lil' Mo (whose real name is Cynthia Loving).
+In October 2014, Dargan married American singer Lil' Mo (whose real name is Cynthia Loving).
 Dargan appeared occasionally alongside Loving on the reality television show R&B Divas: Los Angeles during the show's second and third seasons in 2014 and 2015.
 The couple had a child, a son Karl Dargan Jr. on August 28, 2015.
 Since October 2017, Dargan has appeared as a supporting cast member on the reality television show Love & Hip Hop: New York.
 In November 2017, Dargan and Loving appeared on Couples Court with the Cutlers.
+In May 2019, Mo announced that she had left Karl, after he had spat on her in front of their children during an argument.
+Mo revealed in later interviews that he had been physically abusive throughout their marriage.
+Their divorce was finalized in April 2021.